logscape/ciscoapp/README.md

 2. Import the CiscoSyslog.config file

-3. Update the CiscoASA datatype to match the names of your device's host.
+3. Update the Dir and File fields of the cisco-asa datatype to reflect the location of your data.

 	![](docs/images/datatype.png)

-4. If your logs get deleted off your Cisco Device Logscape will have retain a local copy.
+	If you are using Logscapes Syslog server update the host to match that of your Cisco ASA Device